IP rights in the UK during and after the Brexit transition period

 Partner, Global Head of Intellectual Property

 20 March 2020

-Under the terms of the October 2019 Withdrawal Agreement, as implemented into UK law, there will be a transition period until the end of 31 December 2020.
-During this period, EU law remains applicable in the UK to ensure that it is business as usual while the UK and the EU try to negotiate a long-term trade agreement.
-This means that, during 2020, the UK is still subject to:
+Under the terms of the October 2019 Withdrawal Agreement, as implemented into UK law, there is a transition period until the end of 31 December 2020.
+During this period, the UK has still been subject to:

 - EU law governing IP rights.
 EU Trade Marks, registered and unregistered Community designs, sui generis database rights and EU geographical indications will continue in force in the UK;

 - the jurisdiction of the Court of Justice of the EU (CJEU); and

 - the rules concerning proceedings before the EUIPO.
 All EUIPO proceedings that involve grounds of refusal based in the UK, earlier rights originating from the UK or parties/representatives domiciled in the UK are continuing to run as they did previously.

 In terms of the impact on IP rights, the end of the transition period will be the date when the majority of changes take effect, as set out below.

 1. EU trade marks (EUTMS), Registered Community designs (RCDS) and International rights that designate the EU (IR(EU))

 At the end of the transition period, the holders of registered EUTMs, published RCDs and IR(EU)s will automatically become the owner of an additional equivalent UK child (or cloned) right, with the same renewal date, the same filing/ priority date and UK seniority date if applicable.
 There will be no re-examination of the mark or design and there will be no cost to the IP owner.
 (There will also be no publication and no new certificate issued).
 This means that no existing rights will be lost and marks/ designs will still have protection in the UK.